nil-andreu/dr-ecommerce/README.md

 So when we go to this url and provide the username (email in our case) and password, it generates the token.

-THIS IS ONLY FOR THE CASE WE HAVE NOT DEFINED OUR OWN CUSTOM SESSION TOKEN.
+THIS IS ONLY FOR THE CASE WE HAVE NOT DEFINED OUR OWN CUSTOM SESSION TOKEN

 #### Auth
 For making the authentification with Facebook, Google, ...
 We need to install the package: https://github.com/RealmTeam/django-rest-framework-social-oauth2.
 We can see the documentation in this repository README file.

 Yoou can also look for the tutorial: https://www.youtube.com/watch?v=wlcCvzOLL8w&list=RDCMUC1mxuk7tuQT2D0qTMgKji3w&start_radio=1.

+### 21. Payment Gateway
+We will use Braintree, which is more difficult to use than for example Stripe.
+But the workflow is similar on all the others.

+For some documentation check: https://developer.paypal.com/braintree/docs/start/overview.

+Where we can see how it works.